Projects

 What slope should a yard have for proper drainage?

-The minimum recommended slope is 1 inch of fall per 8 feet of horizontal distance (approximately 1% grade) away from your foundation.
-A slope of 2 inches per 8 feet (approximately 2% grade) is preferable where site conditions allow.
-This slope should extend at least 6-10 feet from the foundation before transitioning to a gentler grade across the rest of the yard.
+Minimum 1 inch of fall per 8 feet of horizontal distance (1% grade) away from foundation.
+Preference is 2 inches per 8 feet (2% grade).
+This slope should extend at least 6-10 feet from the foundation.

 Can I grade my yard without a skid steer?

-For small areas (under 500 square feet), you can grade by hand with a landscape rake, shovel, and wheelbarrow.
-For anything larger, a skid steer with box blade attachment is dramatically more efficient and produces more consistent results.
-BeeHive Rental & Sales in St. George rents skid steers on daily and weekly rates that make mechanized grading accessible for any budget.
+For small areas (under 500 sq ft), yes — use landscape rake, shovel, and wheelbarrow.
+For anything larger, a skid steer with box blade is dramatically more efficient and produces more consistent results.

 When is the best time to grade a yard in Southern Utah?

 Ready to fix your yard's drainage?
 BeeHive Rental & Sales has been helping St. George homeowners tackle grading projects since 1994.
-The team can recommend the right skid steer, box blade, compactor, and level for your specific yard conditions.
 Call (435) 628-6663 for availability and rates, or browse the equipment inventory online to start planning your project.

 Ready to Start Your Project?